Zombies (franchise): Zombies 3 (2022)

 Seabrook's humans, zombies, and werewolves coexist.
 Being this is senior year at Seabrook's high school for Zed and Addison, the former is looking to become the first zombie admitted into higher education with a football scholarship, and the latter is in the final stages of preparing to open a new cheerleading pavilion and host a competition consisting of cheer teams from around the world.
 Meanwhile, aliens arrive at Seabrook, whose leaders A-Spen, A-Li, and A-Lan initially claiming they are interested in spectating the cheer competition Addison organized.

 In late-March 2021, Disney Channel green-lit Zombies 3 with Meg Donnelly and Milo Manheim returning to star.
 Paul Hoen was also reported to be returning as director as well as David Light and Joseph Raso as writers.
 Light, Raso and Suzanne Farwell will executive produce.
 On May 19, 2021, Matt Cornett, Kyra Tantao and Terry Hu joined the cast as A-Lan, A-Li and A-Spen.
 Chandler Kinney, Pearce Joza, Ariel Martin, Trevor Tordjman, Carla Jeffery, Kylee Russell, James Godfrey and Kingston Foster were reported to be reprising their roles.
 Production began on May 31, 2021.
 In May 2022, it was announced that RuPaul would be voicing the mothership.
 It was also announced that the film would premiere on July 15, 2022 on Disney+ as an original film, with an extended version premiering on Disney Channel on August 12.

 Zombies 4: Dawn of the Vampires (2025)

 In February 2024, Disney Branded Television greenlit Zombies 4, with Meg Donnelly and Milo Manheim reprising their roles and are also set to executive produce the film.
 Chandler Kinney and Kylee Russell were also set to return for the film.
 Additionally, Freya Skye and Malachi Barton join the cast as new characters, Nova and Victor, respectively.
 Paul Hoen returns to direct, with David Light, Joseph Raso, and Josh Cagan writing the film.
 Hoen, Light, Raso, Jane Fleming, and Mark Ordesky will also serve as executive producers.
 Mahita P. Simpson will co-executive produce the film.
 Production for the film began in March 2024 in New Zealand.
 In March 2024, Swayam Bhatia, Julian Lerner, Mekonnen Knife, Lisa Chappell, and Jonno Roberts joined the cast.
 Zombies 4: Dawn of the Vampires premiered on Disney Channel on July 10, 2025.

+Zombies 5: Secrets of The Sea (2027)

+In February 2026, Disney Television Studios president Craig Erwich announced that a fifth film was in production at Disney Branded Television hinting a potential Summer 2027 release.
+The film was officially greenlit on March 2 with production due to begin in New Zealand that spring.
+Meg Donnelly and Milo Manheim will not reprise their roles, but will return to executive produce the film.
+In May 2026, the film was given an official title Zombies 5: Secrets Of The Sea.